Mercury Update - Details for 2018

 The fourth sighting of the first elongation of 2018 was on January 14, 2018, from Swede Run during morning twilight with the temperature at 14°F. I arrived at 6:15 am EST, and although the sky was generally clear, there was a band of clouds starting a few degrees above the tree line and ending below Jupiter and Mars, which were around 30° altitude.
 The Crescent Moon was in the band of clouds and popped in and out of view until it emerged from the cloud bank at 6:45 am.
 Regardless, glimpses of the moon through the clouds guided me to Mercury, which I picked up at 6:16 am with 15x56 binoculars.
 Saturn, a couple of degrees west of Mercury, also peeked in and out of the clouds and during the next ten minutes, I momentarily had Mercury and Saturn in the same binocular field several times.
 Finally, I was able to see Mercury with unaided eyes at 6:25 am, but I never caught Saturn with unaided eyes.

-The current sighting streak is now 50 elongations in a row, starting in January 2011, which includes seven complete calendar years of six or seven elongations each.
-The years 2011 and 2015 had seven (7) elongations, while 2012, 2013, 2014, 2016 and 2017 had six (6).
+The current sighting streak is now 51 elongations in a row, starting in January 2011, which includes eight complete calendar years of six or seven elongations each.
+The years 2011, 2015 and 2018 each had seven (7) elongations, while 2012, 2013, 2014, 2016 and 2017 each had six (6).
 Click here for previous sightings.
 The purpose of this ongoing effort is not to set some sort of record, especially since I have no idea what sort of record might exist, but to demonstrate that locating and seeing Mercury is not nearly as difficult as many suppose.
 It just takes some planning and a little effort, although circumstances make some elongations easy and some difficult.

 Return to the SJAstro home page.